Sending food or fragile items? Read our packaging guidelines first

 Whether you’re a regional producer of robust relishes, a chic inner-city chocolatier, or a baker delivering homemade cookies across the country, you’ll need to plan how to get your delicious produce from your kitchen or store to your customers across Australia in one piece.

 To send food and perishable items, you must follow some strict rules with your packaging.
-In fact, sending perishables by mail is prohibited unless you follow the packaging guidelines spelt out in our Dangerous and Prohibited Goods Packaging Guide (PDF 1.1MB).
+In fact, sending perishables by mail is prohibited unless you follow the packaging guidelines spelt out in our Prohibited and Restricted Item list and packaging guide (PDF 1.1MB).
 It’s up to you to ensure that:

 When packing your items, take care to protect the goods inside.
 Glass jars could break; cookies could crumble.
 See our packaging hints and tips for advice on how to carefully package up your customers’ orders.
 You also want to consider which shipping speed you use.
 Sending packages containing food using Express Post could be the best way to ensure they arrive at their destination sooner.